sgewirtz1/mcp-of-mcps/README.md

 # MCP of MCPs

 A meta-server that aggregates multiple MCP servers and enables efficient code execution for AI agents.
-Reduces token usage by up to 98.7% while improving speed and reliability.
+Reduces token usage, improving speed and reliability.

 ## The Problem